presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

         print "testing health_prompt(0, 4)"
         test.testEqual(health_prompt(0, 4), "----")
         print "testing health_prompt(5,5)"
-        test.testEqual(health_prompt(5,5) "+++++")
+        test.testEqual(health_prompt(5,5), "+++++")
     except:
         print "The function health_prompt is not defined or has an error"

 8. You have all the pieces of a fully functioning hangman program!
 Now you can put together a program on your own computer to play Hangman.
+Directions follow.

 	Below is all of the code for the hangman program, *except* for the two functions you just defined in problems 6 and 7.
 (It does not include the special lines allowing it to run in the textbook, and it does not have those function definitions, so this code will not run as expected!
 It's just provided for you to copy.)

 	Copy your two function definitions, from the last two problems, into a Python file, and save it as ``hangman.py`` in your ``106`` folder (anywhere in it you want).
 Then copy the code in the box below into that file, beneath the function definitions you just copied in.

 	Finally, make one more change to the program: add a little bit of code so that after a user types in a secret word to guess, 27 blank lines are printed.
 (This will let you play the game with a friend -- after you enter in a word, a bunch of blank lines will print out, and then when they get the computer to play, they won't see the word you typed!)

+	Save this Python program, and run it with the command line: ``cd`` to the correct directory, and then type ``python hangman.py``, as you learned last week.

+	**Submit your python file called hangman.py AND a screenshot of you successfully running the code and playing the game to Unix Problems 6 on Canvas.**

 .. activecode:: ps_6_6